 A new page is always added at the end of the story, but you can move it up after you've added it, as described above.

-When you have finished, tap Stories (on iPhone or iPod touch) or Close (on iPad), and < in the action bar at the top (on Android) to return to the main view.
+When you have finished, tap Stories or Close (on Web-based and iOS editions), and < in the action bar at the top (on Android) to return to the main view.

 There may be cases where you want to copy an individual page from one story to another.
 To do this, tap the story's ⓘ or > button in the main view, and then the ⓘ or > button for the page you want to copy.
 You'll see the page editing view has a Copy button at the top, as shown below.
 Tap this button, and you'll be presented with a list of the titles of all your stories: simply tap the one you want to copy to.
 This adds a copy of the page as the last page in the story you choose, with the same text, picture and sound as the original.
 The top option in the list of stories is always Add new story: you can use this to create a new story initially containing just a copy of this page.